Azure/azure-container-networking/hack/scripts/ovs_scripts/README.md

 # ovs_scripts

-`remove_ovs_bridges.py` script is for removing all ovs bridges and ssh connection will not be lost It will get all existing ovs bridges and delete them and then delete CNI state file and all interfaces starting with `az` that are used for supporting apipa connectivity.
+`remove_ovs_bridges.py` script is for removing ovs switch(azure0) and the and openflow rules configured with it ssh connection will not be lost when running script
+It will get all existing ovs bridges and delete them and then delete CNI state file and all interfaces starting with `az` that are used for supporting apipa connectivity.
 After that, it will check if Linux VM internet connectivity is still working.